• Skip to primary navigation

 Most caramel byproducts will also be gluten-free.
 However, the other ingredients often make it unsafe for the gluten-free community than the caramel itself.

-Caramel apples are usually dipped in plain caramel, so you probably won't need to worry about consuming gluten.
+Caramel apples are usually dipped in plain caramel, so you won’t need to worry about consuming gluten.
 A caramel apple will only have gluten if it is covered in toppings made from gluten-containing ingredients.
 This could include toppings like cookies or cereal.

 Always check the ingredients label to ensure a food product is safe from gluten contamination!